 The company develops security software for consumers, servers, cloud computing environments, and small and medium enterprises.
 It sells products directly to customers or through its partner channels.
 Its enterprise product offerings operate under the brand name Seqrite.

-Disclaimer: This article discusses making investment decisions based on fundamental analysis.
+This article discusses making investment decisions based on fundamental analysis.
 Financial data is obtained from stock exchanges (BSE and/or NSE), and it is only a guideline for the reader to understand how to invest in the stock market, which is a high-risk activity.
-Author/publisher does not accept any liability for consequences which may result from the investor’s decision.
+The author/publisher does not accept any liability for consequences which may result from the investor’s decision.